mura-orz/xcp1/README.md

   - escape-sequence
   - universal-character-name
 - basic-c-char:
-  - any member of the translation character set except the u+0027 apostrophe, u+005c reverse solidus, or new-line character
+  - any member of the translation character set except the U+0027 APOSTROPHE, U+005C REVERSE SOLIDUS, or new-line character
 - escape-sequence:
   - simple-escape-sequence
   - numeric-escape-sequence